King-MCML06/Battle-Bots/README.md

 * Teams must consist of exactly one member (solo participation only).
 * Each team can submit only one bot.
 * This challenge is crafted exclusively for beginners - no machine learning, no AI, no advanced programming concepts required !
-* Cool prizes alert! 🎁 Be in the top 3 and score exclusive NJACK goodies!
+* Cool prizes alert! 🎁 Be in the top 3 and win exclusive NJACK goodies!

 ## Judging